abilandz/PH8124/Lecture_5/Lecture_5.md

 ```bash
 stat -c %s someFile.log
 ```
 But how can we fetch the above printout programmatically, and do some manipulation with it later in our code?
-This is precisely the case where we need to use the command substitution operator:
+This is precisely the case when we need to use the command substitution operator:
 ```bash
 FileSize=$(stat -c %s someFile.log)
 ```